ALL STATE DATA UPDATED FOR 2023!

 The “Average Approval Rate” is percentage at which cases are decided in favor of the applicant.

-As the table here and the chart below indicate, in 2019, you do not have to wait long for for a hearing.
-They are around 30% faster than the national average in wait times.
+As the table here and the chart below indicate, in 2022, Rhode Island has a slightly shorter wait time.
 However, they also have a very low approval rating.
-They are 13.2 percentage points below the national average.
+They are 6.3 percentage points below the national average.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.